descoped/fastapi-testing/README.md

     ])
 ```

+💡Key take outs:
-> As a final note, this framework is designed to be flexible and easy to use for testing FastAPI applications.
+> This framework is designed to be flexible and easy to use for testing FastAPI applications.
+> You can create custom test fixtures, test complex route configurations, and manage the server lifecycle with ease.
+> You can test your entire API with either selected endpoints or the complete router configuration.

 ### Configuration